Department of Anthropology

 The functional and evolutionary implications of primitive retentions in early hominin feet have been under debate since the discovery of Australopithecus afarensis.
 Ontogeny can provide insight into adult phenotypes, but juvenile early hominin foot fossils are exceptionally rare.
 We analyze a nearly complete, 3.32-million-year-old juvenile foot of A. afarensis (DIK-1-1f).
 We show that juvenile A. afarensis individuals already had many of the bipedal features found in adult specimens.
 However, they also had medial cuneiform traits associated with increased hallucal mobility and a more gracile calcaneal tuber, which is unexpected on the basis of known adult morphologies.
 Selection for traits functionally associated with juvenile pedal grasping may provide a new perspective on their retention in the more terrestrial adult A. afarensis.

 DeSilva, Jeremy M.; Gill, Corey M.; Prang, Thomas C.; Bredella, Miriam A.; and Alemseged, Zeresenay, "A Nearly Complete Foot From Dikika, Ethiopia and its Implications for the Ontogeny and Function of Australopithecus Afarensis" (2018).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2838.